Welcome to today's edition of the Rush 24-7 podcast.

 Whether it's to make the world like us or not, I couldn't care less.

-They're just gonna take advantage of this.
+They're just going to take advantage of this.

-I think that's that's the point about this this guy and this administration.
+I'm not so sure they, I think this is the point about this guy and this administration.

 He's unilaterally disarming.

-Uh he's gonna sign this big deal in Prague this week, which is because he announced this in Prague.
+He's going to sign this big deal in Prague this week, which is because he announced this in Prague.

-Obama pulled that, scrapped it, and now is going over to sign in addition to that the fact that we're going to be reducing nuclear arsenals by a significant number.
+Obama pulled that, scrapped it, and now is going over to sign, in addition to that, the fact that we're going to be reducing nuclear arsenals by a significant number.

 Well, they never have agreed to any of these arms deals that they have signed anyway.